Delay certificate: Germany

 Germany's Deutsche Bahn issues delay certificates known as Bescheinigung über Zugverspätung, "certificate about train delay".

 Malaysia

 Example of a delay certificate or 'late slip' issued by Malaysia's Rapid Rail, in English and Malay.

 Malaysia's Rapid Rail, which operates the MRT, LRT and monorail in the Klang Valley issues such delay certificates or 'late slip' upon request at their counters if the service delay is due to the operator's fault.

 Singapore

+An informational notice poster for information and electronic travel chit during event of a disruption or delay, in an SMRT Trains operated metro train serving the East-West MRT line in Singapore.

-Rail transport operators in Singapore provide delay certificates called travel chits, which are valid for late admission to national examinations such as the Primary School Leaving Examination.
+Operators of Singapore's Mass Rapid Transit system generally provide travel chits that testifies the commute of the bearer over the affected stretch of the rail network during an event of a delay or disruption.
+Such travel chits are officially recognised for late admission to all national examinations, such as the Primary School Leaving Examination.
 Paper chits are distributed by transport operator staff at transit stations during disruptions.
-Alternatively, electronic travel chits ("e-travel chit") can be obtained from a website; this uses the geolocation of the user's mobile device to verify that they are affected by the disruption.
+Alternatively, electronic travel chits ("e-travel chit") can be obtained from a web service for part of the rail network operated by SMRT Trains, which utilises the geolocation of the user's mobile device to verify that they are affected by the disruption.